Engaging with children

 - learn about the child’s culture and show interest in their culture during visits.

-Exiting a placement:
+Exiting a care arrangement:

 - talk with the child about what mementos could be gathered to keep as memories to add to the child's life story